bdjben/whatsapp-collector/README.md

 | Safe automation | A user LaunchAgent can refresh exports on a schedule without a localhost web UI. |

 ## Quick start
+Download the .DMG installer file from the "Releases" page on the right, or:

 ```bash
 curl -L -o WhatsApp-Collector-macOS.dmg \